mhagiwara/www.realworldnlpbook.com/pelican/content/20190202-gentle-introduction-to-skipgram-word2vec-model-allennlp-ver.md

 ## Evaluating Word Embeddings

-After trying a couple more words, you may be confident that your SkipGram model is producing word embeddings that capture at least some semantic information.
+After trying a couple more words, you may be confident that your Skip-gram model is producing word embeddings that capture at least some semantic information.
 But how do you objectively measure the quality of word embeddings?
 This is the final step in this article.

 The way we'll evaluate the quality of word embeddings is to see how closely the similarities computed by embeddings (like the ones above) match the actual similarities  assigned by human judgements.
 I used [SimLex-999](https://fh295.github.io/simlex.html),  a dataset containing 999 word pairs and their similarities that are based on human annotations.
 Here's an excerpt from the dataset.
 The first two columns are words, and third and fourth columns are part of speech and similarity.